LeonMengoni/Solar-Dynamo/README.md

 ## Bayesian inference

-Given a model with parameters $\boldsymbol{\theta}$, and observational data \boldsymbol{D}, inference can be performed to find credibility intervals for the model parameters, given the data.
+Given a model with parameters $\boldsymbol{\theta}$, and observational data $\boldsymbol{D}$, inference can be performed to find credibility intervals for the model parameters, given the data.

 Bayes' theorem is written as: